-The amount of tax payable on dividend income is determined by the amount of overall income an individual receives during a tax year.
-This includes earnings, savings, dividend and non-dividend income.
-The amount of dividend tax paid depends primarily on which tax band the first £2,000 falls in.
+The amount of tax on dividends income is determined by the amount of overall income an individual receives during a tax year.
+This includes earnings, savings, dividends, and non-dividend income.
+The amount of tax on dividends paid depends primarily on which tax band the first £2,000 falls in.

 Graham is the sole director and shareholder of a limited company.

 He is considering whether to pay a dividend before the end of the 2019/20 tax year.
 In that tax year, he has other income of £25,000.
 He has retained profits in the company of £100,000.

 For 2019/20 the personal tax allowance is £12,500 and the basic rate tax band is £37,500.
 The dividend allowance is £2,000.